CohenArthur/internship_report_2022/report.md

 \newpage

 ## Introduction

-Currently, not many systems programming native language.
-But Rust is coming.
-However, only one implementation!
-Contribute to a second implementation (no details as that is for the Subject part)

 In our current programming ecosystem, not many programming languages are usable to target small embedded architectures as well as large multithreaded applications.
 These languages, where speed of execution is a major focus, are mostly comprised of C and C++.